Linuxfabrik/monitoring-plugins/check-plugins/rocketchat-version/README.rst

 Overview
 --------

-This plugin lets you track if a Rocket.Chat server update is available.
-To check for updates, this plugin uses the Git Repo at https://github.com/RocketChat/Rocket.Chat/releases.
+This plugin lets you track if Rocket.Chat is End-of-Life (EOL).
 To compare against the current/installed version of Rocket.Chat, the check needs URL/API access to the Rocket.Chat server.

+This check plugin alerts n days before or after the EOL date is reached.
+Optionally, it can also alert on available major, minor or patch releases (each independently).

 Fact Sheet